A new chapter for Mere Sands Wood

 The build so far

-The new visitor centre will be delivered early in the New Year and we're hoping to secure a really, really special guest for the official opening, so stay tuned!
+We're hoping to secure a really, really special guest for the official opening of the new Visitor Centre, so stay tuned!

 What about the wildlife?

 While all this vital work is continuing our wild visitors have continued to delight us all.
-The Visitor Centre bird table is still busy though all around it has changed.
-We still have regular sightings of kingfishers from our hides, and we're waiting for bitterns and water rails to make an appearance as the days get colder.
+The Visitor Centre bird table is still busy with reed warblers, chaffinches and coal tits (to name a few!) though all around it has changed.
+We still have regular sightings of kingfishers from our hides and, through winter in particular, teals, shovelers and water rails showed well for visitors.

 Stay up to date with all things Mere Sands Wood